-Volunteer to care for rescued wildlife in stunning Laos at a rescue, rehabilitation and release centre that is dedicated to protecting animals saved from the illegal wildlife trade.
-This unique project really is at the forefront of supporting wildlife conservation in South East Asia.
+Volunteer to care for rescued wildlife at a rescue, rehabilitation and release centre dedicated to protecting animals saved from the illegal wildlife trade.

 The Project: The Wildlife Sanctuary was set up in 2015, the trail-blazing project was the first and is currently the only official wildlife release centre in Laos.
 Thousands of protected animals are traded through Laos every day for their skin and meat, and also as traditional medicines, decorations, and pets.
 Without a rescue centre in Laos, local authorities wouldn’t be able to enforce wildlife laws, and rescued animals would not have a safe location to go to for their rehabilitation and, where possible, release.

 Project Location: The wildlife sanctuary is located near a small local village two hours north of Vientiane, the capital city of Laos.
 The village where the centre is located rarely sees tourists, so gives a real insight into the traditional Laotian way of life

 Main Volunteer Activities: Volunteers assist local staff with a number of tasks including providing enrichment for animals, cleaning and maintaining enclosures and observation and monitoring of the animals.